thu2pham/tradingclassification/README.md

 - 10/15/2019: Obtained data from NYTimes Developers API and carried the sentimental analysis on the new data

-- 10/16/2019: Preparing data visualization using Jupyter Notebook
+- 10/16/2019: Prepared data visualization using Jupyter Notebook

+- 10/17/2019 - 11/10/2019: Model Building and Optimization

+- 11/11/2019 - 11/18/2019: Added Twitter parameters to the final dataframe and built a new model with new added data.
+Optimization